Overview

 Good to know

-JR Nara Station and Kintetsu Nara Station are separate stations in different locations.
-Kintetsu Nara Station Area is closer to Nara Park on foot, while JR Nara Station Area gives stronger JR rail access, airport limousine bus access, and a larger station-side hotel base.
-From JR Nara, plan on a walk, bus, or taxi for the main park sights.
+JR Nara Station and Kintetsu Nara Station are separate stations in different locations, so do not treat them as interchangeable when checking maps, hotel listings, or route plans.
+Kintetsu Nara Station Area is closer to Nara Park on foot, while JR Nara Station Area offers stronger JR rail connections, airport limousine bus access, and a broader station-side hotel base.